nikhilwankhedee/nikhilwankhedee/README.md

 # 👋 Hey, I'm Nikhil Wankhede

-🎓 **B.Tech in Computer Science (AI Specialization)** — First Year @ [Your College Name], Class of ’29
+🎓 **B.Tech in Computer Science (AI Specialization)** — First Year @KBTCOE, Class of ’29
 📍 Based in Nashik, India
 📧 Reach me: nikhil@waynoir.com | tonywankhedee@gmail.com

 ---

 ## 🚀 Why I’m Here
-When I was younger, Iron Man wasn’t just a movie for me — it was a vision.
+When I was younger, Iron Man wasn’t just a movie for me, it was a vision.
 J.A.R.V.I.S. wasn’t fiction, it was the blueprint.
-That spark is what pulled me into **Artificial Intelligence** — and today, I’m pursuing engineering to make that vision real.
+That spark is what pulled me into **Artificial Intelligence** and today, I’m pursuing engineering to make that vision real.

 I’ve explored different areas in tech, from building 12+ websites as a freelancer to running a marketing agency where I coded **automation tools with Python** to save hours of work.
 But now, I’m going all-in on what excites me the most: **AI + Python**.